Healthy Recipes using Sweetened Hibiscus Tea

 - Salt and pepper to taste

-- In a large bowl, combine cooked quinoa, diced cucumber, cherry tomatoes, and feta cheese.
+- In a large bowl, combine cooked quinoa, diced cucumber, cherry tomatoes, and chopped mint.

 - In a separate bowl, whisk together sweetened hibiscus tea, olive oil, salt, and pepper.

-- Pour the dressing over the quinoa mixture, toss well, and serve chilled.
+- Pour the dressing over the quinoa mixture, toss gently, and serve chilled.

-A colorful and nutritious smoothie bowl made with sweetened hibiscus tea, perfect for a refreshing breakfast or snack.
+A vibrant smoothie bowl made with sweetened hibiscus tea, bananas, and topped with fresh fruits and seeds for a nutritious breakfast.

 - 1 cup sweetened hibiscus tea